Jiazxu/ecg_glucose_comparator/README.md

 🤔Thus, I reconstructed the architecture and training workflow.
 From a mathematical perspective, by **comparing the similarity of two beats randomly**, the training data increases exponentially and could alleviate the overfitting.

-In the EffNetV2_comparator, I used two MBConv block: the **feature_encoder** extracts the features from the similarities of two beats; and the **feature_comparator** works as a hyper-dimension distance function, instead of a euclidean metric function.
+In the EffNetV2_comparator, I used two MBConv block: the **feature_encoder** extracts the features from the similarities of two beats; and the **feature_comparator** works as a non-linear hyper-dimension distance function, instead of a euclidean metric function or a linear classifier.

-After finishing this project, I found this training style looks like Contrastive Learning lol.
-But the difference is
+After finishing this project, I found this training style looks like Contrastive Learning lol🤣.

 Here is my model: